ninchistudios/DCS_Missions/OpOligarch/README.md

 The SpaceX Colonial Marines (SCM) are now faced with the prospect of retaking the Marianas from the Ma International Liberation Force (MILF) and defending them from any and all civilian and insurgent threats while orbital infrastructure is built on Rota and Saipan.

-The players are pilots of the SCM 1st Corps (c/s Skank) operating FA/18-C, F-14B, AV-8B, UH-1H and SA-342.
+The players are pilots of the SCM 1st Corps (c/s SKANK) operating FA/18-C, F-14B, AV-8B, UH-1H and SA-342.
 Delivery of AH-64D and OH-58D, among other types, is currently being negotiated.

 ## Situation - Strategic